Understanding The Route Tree In Football

 quick out route

 As I mentioned, certain coaches have different names for routes.
-The 1 is a great example.
-The aiming point for the receiver is between 3-5 yards.
+The flat route is a great example.
+The aiming point for the receiver is between 3-5 yards, getting to the flats as soon as possible.
+This quick out breaking route is used by most offenses who throw combination routes.

 slant route